-There are nearly two thousand wellbores which have been drilled, either for water, mining assessment, or for disposal, across the Welkom District over the past several decades and many tens of these wells have naturally produced flammable gas and have been called "blowers."
-Data from the South Africa Council for Geosciences lists at least 136 historic wells within the production area and notes that 68 of them produced gas in the past, 18 are currently producing gas (blowers), 29 have odors, and 28 are dormant.
+There are nearly two thousand wellbores which have been drilled, either for water, mining assessment, or disposal, across the Welkom District over the past several decades and many tens of these wells have produced natural flammable gas (known as blowers).
+Data from the South Africa Council for Geosciences lists at least 136 historic wells within the production area and notes that 68 of them produced gas in the past, 18 are currently capable of producing gas (blowers), 29 have odors, and 28 are dormant.